Wednesday, January 1, 2025

 Todd BakerHello, my name is Todd Baker, toddbaker@orgmarketing.com and you must be interested in nonprofit fundraising online.
 This blog book is a step-by-step process that will help you in your quest.

-What you are about to read is unique because it gives you an understanding of the nonprofit fundraising online experience from the charity and constituent perspective simultaneously.
+What you are about to read is unique because it gives you an understanding of the nonprofit digital fundraising experience from the charity and constituent perspective simultaneously.
 Good marketers know what works but great ones understand why things work.

 You will not find any quotes from 14th Century philosophers, poets or playwrights.
 Nor will you have to read ramblings on about the industrial age, Civil War History and/or the next big wave in direct marketing and advertising.